TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 31/Ezekiel 31.7.md

 ---

-Thus was it fair in its greatness, in the length of its branches; for its root was by many waters.
+Thus was it beautiful in its greatness, in the length of its branches; for its root was by many waters.